<-References Go to ToC Reference Model ->

 1 Introduction

-Figure 2 – The subsystems of a CAV
+Figure 2 – The Reference Model of a CAV

-In Figure 2, a human approaches a CAV and requests the Human-CAV Interaction Subsystem (HCI) to be taken to a destination using a combination of four media – Text, Speech, Face, and Gesture.
-Alternatively, a remote process may make a similar request to the CAV.
+A human approaching a CAV requests the Human-CAV Interaction Subsystem (HCI) to be taken to a Point of View using a combination of Audio, Visual, and LiDAR signals.
+A remote process can make a similar request to the CAV.

-Either request is passed to the Autonomous Motion Subsystem (AMS), which requests the Environment Sensing Subsystem (ESS) to provide the current CAV Pose.
-With this information from ESS (current Pose), the Destination, and access to Offline Maps, the AMS can propose one or more Routes, one of which the human or process can select.
+Either request is passed to the Autonomous Motion Subsystem (AMS), which requests the Environment Sensing Subsystem (ESS) to provide the current Point of View of CAV.
+With this information from ESS (the current Point of View), the Destination Point of View, and the possibility to access Offline Maps, the AMS can propose one or more Routes, one of which the human or process can select.

-With the human aboard, the AMS continues to receive environment information from the ESS – possibly complemented with information received from other CAVs in range – and instructs the Motion Actuation Subsystem to make appropriate motions.
+With the human aboard, the AMS continuously receives environment information from the ESS – possibly complemented with information received from other CAVs in range – and instructs the Motion Actuation Subsystem to make appropriate motions.

 2 Human-CAV Interaction

-The operation of the HCI in its interaction with humans is best explained using the CAV-HCI Reference Model of Figure 3.
+The operation of the HCI in its interaction with humans and the rest of the CAV is best explained using the CAV-HCI Reference Model of Figure 3.

 Figure 3 – Reference Model of CAV-HCI